We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 If they divorce, a single payment for spousal support that acknowledges the partnership while keeping obligations clear and finite.

-3) A vesting schedule to create community property gradually over 20 years.
+3) A schedule to create community property gradually over 20 years.

-A plan that turns a defined portion of assets into community property on a defined timeline.
+A vesting plan of sorts that turns a defined portion of assets into community property on a defined timeline.

 In short, the best of both worlds for Katie and Jason.